 - Pricing tailored to your needs — you can start with the simplest option and scale up as your business grows.

-The AINORA AI voice assistant speaks Lithuanian, English, Russian, Polish, and Ukrainian.
-It automatically detects the caller's language and switches mid-conversation — no button presses or menus required.
+The AINORA AI voice assistant answers in Lithuanian and adapts when the caller speaks English or Russian.
+It automatically detects the caller's language and switches mid-conversation, with no button presses or menus required.

 Want to try it yourself?
 Call our demo assistant and experience how AI handles your questions firsthand: